- A Willing Foe and Sea Room -

 Ed has worked in the IT industry for over thirty years, and lives in Fort Worth with his wife Mercy.
 They have two grown children.
 He started out as a history major, then discovered business then computers, and hasn't looked back.
 Gaming, game design and volunteering fulfill his history needs.
 He holds an MBA from Southern Methodist University

 The Admiralty Trilogy Group has been hit hard by the real world in the past few years.
-We lost two of our group who were integral parts of the team.
+We lost several members of our group who were integral parts of the team.
 We remember them fondly:

 Robert W. Eldridge, 2 August 1948 - 19 December 2017

 Just before Christmas 2017, we received the crushing news that Bob Eldridge had passed away from heart-related complications.
 Bob was a gifted game designer who formally joined the ATG team in 2012.
 He wrote Bywater's War